-Hello, I’m Ben: Environmental journalist, children’s book author, and sea slug aficionado.
-At present I’m a Seattle-based correspondent at High Country News, for whom I write about wildlife, conservation, land use, etcetera.
-My favorite stories involve interesting approaches to carnivore conservation and fisheries management / science. (“Bears and salmon” is how I’d summarize my interests.)
-But I’ll write about darn near anything.
+Hey, I’m Ben: Environmental journalist, children’s book author, sea slug aficionado.
+At present I’m a Seattle-based correspondent at High Country News, for whom I write about wildlife, conservation, and land use.
+My two great loves are marine biology and innovative approaches to carnivore conservation, but I’ll cover darn near anything.

-In addition to High Country News, my writing has appeared in The Guardian, Scientific American, OnEarth, Pacific Standard, Earth Island Journal, Conservation Magazine, Modern Farmer, The Independent, Green Futures, Yale Environment 360, The Huffington Post, and elsewhere.
+In addition to HCN, my writing has appeared in Scientific American, The Guardian, OnEarth, Pacific Standard, Earth Island Journal, Conservation Magazine, Modern Farmer, VICE News, Medium, The Independent, Green Futures, Yale Environment 360, The Huffington Post, and elsewhere.
 I’m also the former Editor-in-Chief of Sage Magazine, award-winning environmental publication at the Yale School of Forestry and Environmental Studies.
+My fiction has appeared in the Allegheny Review and the Bellevue Literary Review.

 2014: Frank Allen Field Reporting Award to cover invasive lake trout in Yellowstone National Park, granted by the Institute for Journalism and Natural Resources.